mokunet

 This is the most important thing to understand about baselines.

 Baselines are the floor, not the measurement.
-Graph-grounded SDG measurement — a claim traceable through specific records, sites, and the moku that contains them — requires locally contributed research.
-That is exactly what the Research Commons provides: sub-county indicators and field observations that refine these federal baselines from island resolution down to the district.
+Real SDG measurement — a claim you can trace through specific records, sites, and the moku that holds them — takes locally contributed research.
+That is exactly what the Research Commons provides: moku-level indicators and field observations that sharpen these federal baselines from island level down to the district.

 Baselines give every moku a starting picture from authoritative public data; observations and indicators sharpen it; the standards frame what the numbers mean.
 Together they let a district see where it stands and measure where it is going.